Useful Links

 - Bid Opportunity Listings with State & Local Governments (links to over 1,200 government procurement databases, sorted by state)

-- Bid Opportunity Listings with foreign governments (links to bid opportunities with Canadian, European, and Asian governmental units)
+- Links to contracting opportunities with Canadian, European, and Asian governmental units

 - Seeking Out Bid Opportunities (from www.business,gov)